vmware-tanzu/service-installer-for-vmware-tanzu/docs/product/tekton/monitortekton.md

-# Monitor Tekton Pipeline Runs, Task Runs, and Pipelines
+# Monitor Pipeline Runs, Task Runs, and Pipelines

 Use the following commands to monitor Tekton pipeline runs, task runs, and pipelines for Tanzu Kubernetes Grid.